Glimesh/broadcast-box/README.md

 | `CHAT_DEFAULT_TTL`      | How long idle chat sessions stay alive before they expire.     |
 | `CHAT_CLEANUP_INTERVAL` | How often expired chat sessions are cleaned up.                |

-Broadcast Box also attaches a WebRTC data channel (`bb-chat-v1`) to WHIP/WHEP peer connections for simple per-stream chat state, although the bundled frontend does not currently expose a chat UI.
+Broadcast Box attaches a WebRTC data channel (`bb-chat-v1`) to WHIP/WHEP peer connections for simple per-stream chat state.
+The bundled frontend does not currently expose a chat UI, but you can connect from your own client.

+See [CONNECTING.md](internal/chat/CONNECTING.md) for the message contract and a minimal standalone client example.

 ## CLI Flags